 Koalas tend to move little under most conditions, changing trees only a few times each day.
 There is little evidence for longer movements in most cases (Ellis et al. 2009), though dispersing individuals, mostly young males, may occasionally cover distances of several kilometres over land with little vegetation.
-One individual was radio tracked 20 km over land with little vegetation in central Queensland (Koala Workshop 2012).
 In south-east Queensland, the average distance between natal and breeding home ranges was similar for males and females, at approximately 3.5 km (Dique et al. 2003b).
 Maximum dispersal distances were up to about 10 km for males and females (Dique et al. 2003b).
 Other studies have reported moves of just over 9 km in the outer suburbs of southern Sydney (Ward 2002), up to 11 km in Tucki Tucki Reserve in NSW (Gall 1980), and 16 km in rural south-east Queensland (White 1999).

-The main threats to the Koala are the ongoing loss, fragmentation and degradation of habitat, vehicle strike, disease and predation by the Domestic Dog (Canis lupus familiaris).
+The main threats to the Koala are ongoing habitat loss and habitat fragmentation, vehicle strike and predation by the domestic or feral Dogs (Canis lupus familiaris).
 Drought and incidences of extreme heat are also known to cause very significant mortality, and post-drought recovery may be substantially impaired by the range of other threatening factors (TSSC 2012o).

 Similar research has been conducted in other areas of NSW, but is still in the preliminary stages (Lee 2010 pers. comm. cited in TSSC 2012p).
 In western Sydney, three Koala groups with very limited gene flow between them have been identified (Lee et al. 2010).
 There are also some indications, based on the analysis of mitchondrial DNA, that Koalas on the south coast of NSW are distinct from those in the Sydney region (TSSC 2012p).